PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/README.md

 banner: true
 ---

-This section provide a look-up reference for the APIs we support.
+This section provides a look-up reference for the APIs we support.
 Simply select what you want in the left-hand navigation panel.